unocss/unocss/docs/integrations/vite.md

 Some UI/App frameworks have some caveats that must be fixed to make it work, if you're using one of the following frameworks, just apply the suggestions.

+### VanillaJS / TypeScript

+When using VanillaJS or TypeScript, you need to add `js` and `ts` files extensions to allow UnoCSS read and parse the content, by default `js` and `ts` files are excluded, check [Extracting from Build Tools Pipeline](/guide/extracting#extracting-from-build-tools-pipeline) section.

 ### React

 If you're using `@vitejs/plugin-react`: